 There are many different social media websites all with their own unique methods.

-Popular platforms include Instagram, LinkedIn, Pinterest, Twitter, WeChat, WhatsApp, and YouTube.
+Popular platforms include Instagram, LinkedIn, Pinterest, Twitter, WeChat, WhatsApp, SnapChat and YouTube.

 But in this post, we’d like to point new business owners to Facebook.

 One of the reasons why it has so many users is that it’s easy to sign up.
-Creating a Facebook business page is quick and simple.
+Creating a Facebook business page for the first time is quick and simple.
 You can do it in less than an hour.

 But I’m not telling you not to have a website.
-Having a website is absolutely essential for giving you more control over your online presence.
+Having a website is absolutely essential for giving you more control over your online presence and boosting your brand awareness.

 In fact, ideally you should have both a website and Facebook business page, with both linking to each other.

-Having both a website and a strong social media presence will lend your business more credibility in the eyes of consumers.
+Having both a website and a strong social media presence will lend your business more credibility and will establish you as an influencer in the eyes of consumers.
 It will also help you show your business’ incredible personality and allow you to engage directly with customers wherever they are.
+Additionally, when you have your own website, you can publish blog posts there that you can easily share on your social media accounts and so are your visitors.

 The reason why we recommend starting with Facebook, is that it can be overwhelming trying to break into multiple social media networks at the same time.